syleetim/syleetim.github.io/_pages/about.md

 Hi!
 I'm a macroeconomist specializing in economic inequality and development.
 I'm also interested in the macroeconomic implications of education and human capital formation, especially how they shape inequality and mobility.

-After having spent the last couple of years trying to understand how the Covid-19 pandemic will affect economic inequality, I'm back to studying more general questions...testing.
+I have worked extensively on how Covid will affect economic inequality.
+Recently I have started working on families roles in economic development and efficient policies for redistribtion.

 ***

 <!--
 [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"}  [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}
  -->